Miss Susie Slagle's

 Miss Susie Slagle's is a 1946 American drama film directed by John Berry.
 It was based on the popular novel by Augusta Tucker.
 The film was Berry's directorial debut and first starring role for Joan Caulfield.

-Plot summary
+Plot

 A nursing student falls in love with a young medical intern in 1910 Baltimore, but their lives start to fall apart when he catches a deadly disease.